 Besides, flexible knives can reach there without the complexity and make your cut cleaner than before when cutting narrow places.

 There can’t be a better option for cutting large red meat than a stiff knife.
 These knives are most suitable for cutting heavy meat.
-These blades don’t easily bend, so you expect a safer experience even when trimming larger pieces of meat.
+These blades don’t easily bend, so you expect a safer experience even when trimming brisket for smoking or of larger pieces of meat.

 However, the use of these blades is not limited to red meat.
 You can also use your boning knife to remove fish skin.